PseudoDevs/IamGhost/bbmd7.md

-Last updated: 2024-04-06 06:56:43
+Last updated: 2024-04-06 06:57:17
-Random Quote: There's chaos in you.
-Embrace the chaos! - Arthur Harrow
+Random Quote: Believe me, I’ve had five divorces.
+Do you know what five divorces are?
+Five times I believed in love. - Berlin